-- For Every matter on which a formal vote is requested, apart from a vote to suspend these Standing Orders (see para 94 below), shall be determined by a simple majority of members present and voting.
-Voting will normally be by show of hands, although the Chair, advised by the Secretary, may rule that a close vote be taken again using division lobbies. - 77 The outcome of a vote shall normally be recorded in the minutes as a majority or overwhelming majority for or against the item of business.
+- For the provided set of th - 77 The outcome of a vote shall normally be recorded in the minutes as a majority or overwhelming majority for or against the item of business.
 If a count is taken, the specific number of members voting for and against an item shall be recorded in the minutes.
 A count may also be taken if requested by one of the members present.
 The name of any member voting for or against an item of business or abstaining from voting shall, on the request of that member, be recorded in the minutes - 78 Those in attendance or present by invitation as observers have no vote. - 79 In the case of equality of votes, the Chair or other presiding officer shall have a casting vote whether or not he or she has voted before on the motion (Statute 23 (1) d).